North Korean Hackers Turn to Credential Harvesting in Latest Wave of Cyberattacks

 Proofpoint is tracking the state-aligned threat actor under the name TA444, while it is being tracked by others in the cybersecurity community as BlueNoroff, APT38, Copernicium, and Stardust Chollima.
+This group has been linked to a growing number of credential harvesting attacks, using deceptive phishing campaigns and fake job offers to lure victims into revealing their sensitive login information.

 What is Credential Harvesting?

-Credential harvesting is a method used by hackers to attack an organization to virtually access their credentials, which usually include emails, email addresses, usernames and passwords.
+Credential harvesting is a method used by hackers to attack an organization to virtually access their credentials, which usually include emails, email addresses, usernames, and passwords.
 Several techniques are used to do this and then this information may be sold by the hacker to third parties over the Dark Web.
+Some of the techniques and processes used by hackers to access credentials illegally include man-in-the-middle (MiTM), DNS poisoning, and phishing.

 What is TA444’s Recent Strategy?

 According to the report, shared with The Hacker News, TA444 is “utilizing a wider variety of delivery methods and payloads alongside blockchain-related lures, fake job opportunities at prestigious firms, and salary adjustments to ensnare victims.”
+This state-sponsored group’s motivation is towards making unlawful money for the North Korean regime, rather than the usual reasons like data theft and espionage.

 According to The Record, Proofpoint’s senior threat researcher, Greg Lesnewich, TA444, the North Korean advanced persistent threat (APT) group, operates “with a startup mentality and a passion for cryptocurrency.”
-He went on to say that, “This threat actor rapidly ideates new attack methods while embracing social media as part of their MO.”
+He went on to say “This threat actor rapidly ideates new attack methods while embracing social media as part of their MO.”

 The attackers use phishing emails that are tailored to trap the victim, and have malicious attachments like: LNK files and ISO optical disk images.
 Also, bogus and compromised LinkedIn accounts that belong to company executives are used to engage victims before sending them infected links.